LukeJBullard/the-reactor/docs/NumberCoding.md

 #### The%# quick brown fox
 13

-## Special rules apply for dashes and characters in words
+## Special rules apply for dashes and symbols in words
 #### The- quick
 12